A topic from the subject of Biochemistry in Chemistry.

 Conclusion:

 Detoxification is a critical aspect of biochemistry that helps protect the body from the harmful effects of toxic substances.
 Through various enzymatic and non-enzymatic pathways, detoxification mechanisms convert toxic molecules into less harmful or excretable forms, allowing the body to eliminate them and maintain homeostasis.
-Aberrations in detoxification processes can contribute to the development of various diseases and disorders.
+Aberrations in detoxification processes can contribute to the development of various diseases and disorders, such as liver damage, certain cancers, and neurological conditions.

 Objective:

-To study the process of detoxification in the liver using a simple model system.
+To demonstrate the process of detoxification in the liver using a simplified model system and measure the activity of a detoxification enzyme.

 Materials: